-Msgr.
-Keith R. Brennan
+Monsignor Keith R. Brennan

 Prior to his appointment as rector of the seminary, Msgr.
 Brennan served as chancellor of the Diocese of St. Augustine from 1992 to 2004 and pastor of Blessed Trinity Parish in Jacksonville from 2001 to 2004.

-was as Pastor at Holy Spirit Catholic Church in east Arlington from July 2012 until July 2013.
+He also served as a parochial vicar at the Cathedral Basilica of St. Augustine (1988-1990) and St. Paul’s Parish in Jacksonville Beach (1985-1988).
+Msgr.
+Brennan’s most recent assignment was as Pastor at Holy Spirit Catholic Church in east Arlington from July 2012 until July 2013.

 Effective July 1, 2013, he was appointed as Pastor of Our Lady Star of the Sea in Ponte Vedra Beach, Florida.